Karafakeu/MemoryMockUp/readme.md

 # Memory MockUp
 A small project to simulate how a memory works in python, using 2d lists and heap dictionaries.
 It has things like printing the memory, saving the memory into a log and fetching it back or malloc itself.
-It consists of 2 parts:
+It also has an ability to create scripts, just a list of instructions, each instruction on a new line.
+It consists of 3 parts:
 * main.py - responsible for the user "interface" through the console, handles commands
+* scriptRunner.py - runs a script in a file specified in the argv.
+Running a script this way forces every action, like saving will automatically overwrite the log etc.
 * memoryLib.py - contains the memory class and all its functionality, with the command function calling other memory class functions based on the inputed command

 # main.py